varunchaudharycs/varunchaudharycs.github.io/README.md

 !.[The Sun Devil Life](https://photos.app.goo.gl/kZZTVVYHYVUzWrbNA)

-You may go directly to my [repository list:](https://github.com/varunchaudharycs?tab=repositories) to check-out my projects- both coursework and hobby.
+You may go directly to my [repository list:](https://github.com/varunchaudharycs?tab=repositories) to check-out my projects- both hobby and coursework.

 ### I'm looking for ...